epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 1 from a controller /w i2c-debug set RPU_BUS address
+## Cmd 1 from the application controller /w i2c-debug set the serial multi-drop address

-__Warning:__ this changes eeprom, flashing with ICSP does not clear eeprom due to fuse setting.
+__Warning:__ this changes eeprom on the manager, flashing the manager ICSP may clear its eeprom.

-Using an RPUno and an RPUftdi shield, connect another RPUno with i2c-debug firmware to the RPUpi shield that needs its address set.
-The default RPU_BUS address can be changed from '1' to any other value.
+The application controller can set the local serial multi-drop address on the manager.
+The default address can be changed from '1' to any other value.

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 1,50